-Right-of-use asset are asset that represents lessee's right to use an asset over the lease term.
+Right-of-use assets are asset that represent lessee's right to use assets over the lease term.

-The Group recognizes right-of-use asset at the commencement date of the lease (i.e., the date the underlying asset is available for use).
-Right-of-use asset is initially measured at cost which includes the amount of lease liability recognized, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.

-Right-of-use asset is subsequently measured at cost less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liability.
+The Group recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying assets areavailable for use).
+Right-of-use assets are initially measured at cost which includes the amount of lease liabilities recognized, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
+Right-of-use assets are subsequently measured at cost less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.